Walter Plecker: Death

 On August 2, 1947, Plecker was struck by a car while crossing a Richmond street, killing him, less than a year after his retirement.
 He was buried in Richmond's Hollywood Cemetery beside his wife, who had died more than a decade earlier.
 They had no children.

 For years Plecker never sought out friends, and he described his hobbies as "books and birds", and he gained a reputation for never smiling.

 His obituary in the Richmond Afro-American newspaper was headlined: "Dr. Plecker, 86, Rabid Racist, Killed by Auto".

-Plecker's racial policies continue to cause problems for the descendants of what are now sometimes called the First Virginians.
+Plecker's racial policies continue to cause problems for the descendants of what are sometimes called the First Virginians.
 Members of eight Virginia-recognized tribes struggle to achieve federal recognition because they cannot prove their continuity of heritage through historic documentation, as federal laws require.
 First encountering European Americans during the colonial period, the tribes mostly had treaties with the King of England rather than with the United States government.
-Plecker's policies destroyed and altered records that individuals and families now need in order to prove their cultural continuity as Indians.
+Plecker's policies destroyed and altered records that individuals and families need in order to prove their cultural continuity as Indians.
 In 2007, the House of Representatives passed a law to recognize six Virginia tribes at the Federal level.
 In January 2018, the Senate passed the bill and President Donald Trump signed it into law.